nikoheikkila/hello-world-javascript-action/WARP.md

 1. Check that `dist/index.js` is up to date with `src/`
 2. Run `task build` and commit if needed
 3. Verify the bundle works locally: `bun dist/index.js`
+4. Find the ID of the latest failing run with `gh run list`
-4. Check GitHub Actions logs for runtime errors
+5. Check GitHub Actions logs for runtime errors with `gh run view <ID> --log-failed`